postgresml/postgresml/pgml-cms/docs/api/sql-extension/pgml.transform/question-answering.md

 ---
-description: Retrieve the answer to a question from a given text
+description: Retrieve the answer to a question from a given text.
 ---

-# Question Answering
+# Question answering

-Question Answering models are designed to retrieve the answer to a question from a given text, which can be particularly useful for searching for information within a document.
+Question answering models are designed to retrieve the answer to a question from a given text, which can be particularly useful for searching for information within a document.
 It's worth noting that some question answering models are capable of generating answers even without any contextual information.

 ## Example